 InterNations is a great platform to meet other internationals or locals with global minds.
 They are in 420 cities worldwide, Berlin being one of them.
 You can register for free but need to upgrade to take advantage of all of the services, e.g. chatting with others or participating in one of the many events they organize in Berlin.

 The classic.
 No matter where in the world you are, there are Facebook groups to connect with like-minded people.
-In Berlin, you can check out groups like Digital Nomads Berlin, ask in general Digital Nomad groups, like Female Digital Nomads, if anyone is currently in Berlin and wants to hang out or look for interest- or business-related groups, such as Tech & Startup Events Berlin, to connect with others.
+In Berlin, you can check out groups like Digital Nomads Berlin, and ask in general Digital Nomad groups, like Female Digital Nomads, if anyone is currently in Berlin and wants to hang out or look for interest- or business-related groups, such as Tech & Startup Events Berlin, to connect with others.

 For more ideas on how to make friends as a digital nomad, check out the linked list to give you many inspirations.

 Since Berlin is so international, you will find pretty much any cuisine from around the world here (and sooo many vegan options – it’s literally a vegan paradise!)
 That means there are thousands of food options in Berlin and I can impossibly give you a proper insight.
 That’s why I’m only listing the must-do classics in Berlin:

 - Markthalle Neun: A very popular market hall located in Kreuzberg with many different food vendors and shops.
 Get delicious food, and great wine, and enjoy occasional community events.

 - Thaipark: Fancy some Asian food?
 The food you can get in the popular Thaipark might be the most authentic Thai food you can get in Germany.
 It’s located in Wilmersdorf and open during the summer months so you can grab your favorite Thai street food and eat it while chilling in the sun.